ihkk/KKSubs/README.md

-# KKSubs
-## Movies
+# Movies

 Subtitles which were re-timed or edited by KK for certain versions.

-## Lua Macros
+# Lua Macros

 Macros used for adding effect lines, covering and checking lines for bilingual(especially Japanese & Chinese) subtitles.

+## Auto Template

+These functions are under: `\Automation\Auto Template`

+Using this macro, you can easily add the following lines by simply clicking the menu selection;

+- (commented) code line
+- (commented) code syl
+- (commented) code once
+- (commented) template line
+- (commented) template char
+- (commented) template noblank
+- (commented) template line noblank notext
+- (code) “First syl” and related template lines
+- (code) char counter `ci` and related template lines
+- (code) A table which stores shape
+- (code) Add a math fix function
+- (code) Add text to shape function using Yutils
+- (code) Add functions of 4 types “AutoTags” and related template lines

+## Bilingual Macros

+These functions are under: `\Automation\Kamigami`

-At the very beginning the macro will ask you to fill in the style name of Japanese and Chinese Subtitles (also JP-UP & CN-UP if needed), then it will automatically do the checking work.
+At the very beginning the macros will ask you to fill in the style name of Japanese and Chinese Subtitles (also JP-UP & CN-UP if needed), then it will automatically do the checking work.

 ###  Space Check